 The granting of stock options, RSUs and DSUs and bonuses in a particular quarter gives rise to stock-based compensation expense.
 This can generate fluctuations in expense and net income or loss quarter over quarter.
 As well, fluctuations in market prices of securities causes volatility in net income or loss through unrealized gains, as well as through the sale of securities.
-In Q1-2018 and Q2-2017, mark-to-market fluctuations resulted in gains generating income during the quarter while in Q1-2019, Q4-2018, Q3-2018 and Q3-2017, mark-to-market fluctuations resulted in losses.
-The Company realized gains on the sale of investments in several of these quarters.
+In Q1-2018, mark-to-market fluctuations resulted in gains generating income during the quarter while in Q3-2019, Q2-2019, Q1-2019, Q4-2018 and Q3-2018, mark-to-market fluctuations resulted in losses.
+The Company realized gains and losses on the sale of investments in several of these quarters.
 Earnings from a royalty buyout reduced net loss during Q4-2017.
 The sale of 2507868 (a previously wholly owned subsidiary of the Company) in Q2-2018 resulted in a gain on disposition.
 Comprehensive loss accounts for foreign exchange translation changes related to the Company's subsidiary

 Total assets also vary as a result of the fluctuations in market prices of securities as well as the sale of securities as these investments make up a large proportion of total assets.
-The Company had been investing in the Troilus project.
+The Company had been investing in the Troilus project up until Q2-2018.
 The Troilus expenses were being capitalized.